MegaMagicPower/Another-Eden-Fish-Bot/README.md

+## The bot appears to work, but when it gets to the fish vendor, it does not enter the vendor and instead starts clicking on the minimap
+Entering the fish vendor relies on image recognition, and you have some problem that is preventing the bot from seeing your screen.
+Everytime someone has reported this to me, it turns out that they have 2 GPUs on their computer (normally a laptop) and Windows is using one while LDPlayer is using the other, and the fix was just to disable one of them.
+To diagnose whether this is a problem for you, download OBS (Open Broadcaster Software, google it) and once its open, click the "+" symbol underneath "Sources" at the bottom, select "Window Capture", and then for your window, select "[dnplayer.exe]".
+You should see the same output here as what's currently on your LDPlayer.
+If you don't, then you have the above problem and need to figure out why that is.
+It could be the 2 GPU problem or something else.
+If you can get the window capture in OBS to work, then the bot should also work.

 ## The bot got stuck.
 Wtf?
 Traveling to the pools is entirely macro based.
 If your computer or internet have a lag spike, the macro will break.
 Fix the config file to start where you need to and restart the bot to continue.
-The macro itself may just break randomly sometimes too, but hopefully its an acceptable amount; if you find any spot that breaks a lot, let me know and I'll try to fix it.
+The macro itself may just break randomly sometimes too (most often in Dragon Palace as that has the longest routes), but hopefully its an acceptable amount.
+If I could go back in time, I wouldn't have put random timings on the walking, as I think that's what causes it to happen the most.
+To retime everything would take a few hours though, and for me it doesn't really happen frequently enough to warrant taking the time to do so.
+If there's ever a huge expansion to fishing though, I'll go back and fix this.